 In more ways than one, The University of North Carolina at Greensboro stands on the verge of the Atlantic World.
-Poised in the Piedmont, we look out towards an Atlantic Rim that has shaped our past, enriches our present, and is likely to define our future.
-Our history and identity have been made largely by the crossing of Atlantic waters, often freely, though sometimes in chains.
+Poised in the Piedmont, we look out toward an Atlantic Rim that has shaped our past, enriches our present, and is likely to define our future.
+Our history and identity have been made largely by the crossing of Atlantic waters, often freely, though sometimes not.
 As the peoples and civilizations of Europe, Africa, and the Americas have encountered, collided, and combined, we have created one of the world’s first truly global cultures—and one that remains hotly contested.